codebar/manual/_posts/2014-12-19-becoming-a-sponsor.md

 ---
 layout: post
-title:  "Sponsorships"
+title:  "Sponsoring Codebar"
 ---

-# Codebar Sponsorship

-Codebar is a UK-based not-for-profit organisation that has been running weekly front-end developer workshops since 2013.
+Codebar is a not-for-profit organisation that has been running weekly front-end developer workshops since October 2013.

 During this time, we have coached over 300 hundred students, with more and more people applying to be students or coaches every week.
 This has grown our developer base rapidly in a short period and substantially increased demand for coaches.
 This in turn requires a substantial expansion in sponsorship investment.
 (Despo – it would be good to have more numbers on students/coaches).